iherman/respec2epub/Doc/source/index.rst

 The package relies on Python 2.7.
 The script does not work (yet?) with Python 3; the underlying HTML library (e.g., HTML5Lib) seems to have issues with encoding, UTF-8, etc.

-Apart from the standard Python libraries the package also depends on `HTML5lib <https://pypi.python.org/pypi/html5lib>`__, an HTML5 parser library for Python.
+Apart from the standard Python libraries the package depends on

+* `HTML5lib <https://pypi.python.org/pypi/html5lib>`__, an HTML5 parser library for Python.
 This package has been tested with version 0.999999 of that library; earlier versions had Unicode encoding issues, and should not be used.
+* `Tiny CSS <https://pythonhosted.org/tinycss/>`__, a simple CSS parser.
+This package has been tested with version 0.3.

 Metadata
 --------